A Saint Who Levels Up Through Necromancy

 [You can channel spirit-power into the ring to convert it into mana or dark-mana.]

-Coffin of the Dead is magic that stores a single corpse, whatever its size, within the subspace inside the ring.
+The Library of Knowledge skill let him inherit the necromantic lore of past users.
+Coffin of the Dead was magic that tucked a single corpse, whatever its size, into the subspace inside the ring.

 [You have not selected a class.]